 NRG-1 dosing has also been limited by gastrointestinal (GI) side-effects and a theoretical risk of stimulating cancer progression.

-There is a belief in the research community that selectively activating HER4 without activating HER3 could yield a wider therapeutic window and better clinical effects.
+Selectively activating HER4 without activating HER3 could yield a wider therapeutic window and better clinical effects.

-JK07 Design
+JK07 Diagram